usaid-cs/yesterday-i-learned/investing.md

 * [Gold prices tend to be random](https://www.investopedia.com/articles/active-trading/031915/what-moves-gold-prices.asp) relative to the monetary policies at the time.

-## BitCoin
+## Bitcoin

-Never treat BitCoin as an investment.
+Never treat Bitcoin as an investment.
 You can gamble all you want, but it is not an investment.

-- A security is a tradable financial asset of any kind, but [BitCoin is not a security](https://coincenter.org/link/sec-chairman-clayton-bitcoin-is-not-a-security), perhaps because it falls short on the definition of ["asset"](https://en.wikipedia.org/wiki/Asset), which can be tangible or intangible.
+- A security is a tradable financial asset of any kind, but [Bitcoin is not a security](https://coincenter.org/link/sec-chairman-clayton-bitcoin-is-not-a-security), perhaps because it falls short on the definition of ["asset"](https://en.wikipedia.org/wiki/Asset), which can be tangible or intangible.
-- "The fact that 90% of people use [BitCoin] for speculation rather than as currency is all the proof you need that it's a bubble."
+- "The fact that 90% of people use [Bitcoin] for speculation rather than as currency is all the proof you need that it's a bubble."

 ## Allocating